SAP-archive/docs/concepts/monitor/training_analytics.md

 3) Randomly pick the number of logs you need (to calculate this number: your bot intents count * 50).
 4) Check manually (yes, you need to be the final validator), that each sentence is matching the right intent.
 5) Create the final validation file with these sentences and intents.

+**Final step**
+Upload your file in the platform, we'll analyse it and provide you a feedback.
+Maybe you'll need to add some sentences.
+You will always be able to run a benchmark, all of these guidelines are just suggestions.